nf-core/metatdenovo/README.md

 For more details about the output files and reports, please refer to the [output documentation](https://nf-co.re/metatdenovo/output).

+_Note_ the `summary_tables` directory under the output directory.
+This will contain tsv tables that we have made especially for further analysis in tools like R or Python.

 ## Credits

 nf-core/metatdenovo was originally written by Danilo Di Leo (@danilodileo), Emelie Nilsson (@emnilsson) & Daniel Lundin (@erikrikarddaniel).